akaase/hw-09-class-vars-and-methods/README.md

 There's a vampire infestation!
 But that doesn't mean we don't have time to practice using class variables and methods.

-Write your code in a file named `exercise2.py`.
+Some starter code is already in the file named `exercise2.py`.

+Complete the rest of the program!

+*Do not modify any of the code in the `main()` function.
+Only modify the parts of the program indicated by `???`.*

 Now that you've had some experience using class variables and methods it's time to test your knowledge of _when_ to use them.